 The Twitter debate revolved around the legality of selling souvenir plots of land.
 It is unfortunate that we failed to realise that a good number of the people on Twitter were genuinely interested and were asking reasonable questions rather than mischief making.
 Some of those people even had legal qualifications, and through our actions of blocking people and remaining silent, we alienated them and disrespected their opinion.
 For that, we apologise.

 The advice of our Scottish solicitors is that our customers obtain a personal right to their souvenir plot of land.
-Since the Twitter debate, they have reiterated their confidence in their advice.
+Since the Twitter debate, our solicitors have reiterated their confidence in their advice.
 This advice has also been confirmed by a Scottish QC.
 We do not hide the fact that these plots cannot be registered.
 Quite the opposite; that information is displayed prominently on our website.
 The reality which our critics have arguably failed to understand is that the inability to register a souvenir plot of land with the Registers of Scotland doesn’t matter to our customers.
 In 13 years, we haven’t met a single customer who could care less.

 Much of what has been said on Twitter is anonymous, but there are some written opinions on the internet that are attributable and deserve careful reading.